WebDevStudios/wd_s/CONTRIBUTING.md

 * Create an [Issue](https://github.com/WebDevStudios/wd_s/issues) so we can all discuss your idea
 * Fork wd_s
-* Create a branch off of [Develop](https://github.com/WebDevStudios/wd_s/tree/develop) and commit your changes there
+* Create a feature or hotfix branch off of [Develop](https://github.com/WebDevStudios/wd_s/tree/develop) and commit your changes there
+* Test!
+Test!
+Test!
 * Submit a [Pull Request](https://github.com/WebDevStudios/wd_s/pulls) and reference your Issue
-* If everything tests out, we may merge in your Pull Request
+* If everything tests out on our end, we may merge in your Pull Request